Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

         "N" or "S" location in relation to the equator.

     * #lat_lon# - a formatted latitude and longitude value with number each rounded to three decimal places plus a suffix indicating location in relation to the equator and Greenwich meridian.
+    * #life_stage:<format># - the value of the `occurrence.life_stage` field formatted as specified.
+      Currently there is only one format - `mapmate` - which translates values to values acceptable to MapMate, e.g. `adult female` to `Adult`.
     * #locality# - a summary of location information including the given location name and a list of higher geography locations.
     * #lon:<format># or #lon# - a formatted longitude value.
 If specified, `<format>` can